aamrits/frontend-interview-questions/react-concepts.md

 #### Q5
 ### 💥 Understanding the differences between State and Props in React

-**State**
-State is a built-in object in React that holds data or information about the component.
+**State** is a built-in object in React that holds data or information about the component.
 It is managed within the component and can change over time, typically in response to user actions or network responses.

 **Characteristics**
 - Mutable: State can be changed or updated within the component using the setState function (in class components) or the useState hook (in functional components).
 - Private: State is local to the component and cannot be accessed or modified directly by child components.
 - Triggers Re-render: When state changes, React re-renders the component to reflect the new state.

-**Props**
-Props (short for properties) are read-only attributes passed from parent components to child components.
+**Props** are read-only attributes passed from parent components to child components.
 They allow data to be passed down the component tree and enable component reuse.

 **Characteristics**
 - Immutable: Props cannot be modified by the receiving component.
 They are read-only and should be treated as immutable.